Cathedral of the Immaculate Conception (Fort Wayne, Indiana): Present day

-The Cathedral building still stands today, maintained through various renovations over the decades, the most recent by Schenkel and Sons, Inc.
+The cathedral building still stands today, maintained through various renovations over the decades, the most recent by Schenkel and Sons, Inc.

-The Cathedral grounds, called the Cathedral Square, includes the Chancery of the Diocese of Fort Wayne-South Bend, MacDougal Chapel, Cathedral Center for C.C.D. classes (formerly the Cathedral Boys School), and the Rectory (the priests' residence), and the grave of the last Miami Indians chief, Joseph Richardville.
+The cathedral grounds, called the Cathedral Square, includes the diocesan chancery, the MacDougal Chapel, the Cathedral Center for C.C.D. classes (formerly the Cathedral Boys School), and the rectory and the grave of Chief Joseph Richardville.
 Recently, the Cathedral Museum housed in the basement of MacDougal Chapel and diocesan offices located in the Cathedral Center were moved to a new location a few blocks north of Cathedral Square.

 It was listed on the National Register of Historic Places in 1980.